Bagong Buwan: Plot

 Ahmad, a Moro doctor based in Manila, returns to his native Mindanao after being informed that his only son, Ibrahim, was killed by a stray bullet filed by vigilantes on their village.
 He reunites with his wife, Fatima, and his mother, Farida.
 Ahmad is in disagreement with his brother, Musa, an MILF commander seeking to achieve the independence of the Bangsamoro from the Philippines who trains his young son, Rashid to support their cause.
-Ahmad wishes to bring his family to Manila in order to escape the conflict in Mindanao but convinces no one.
-Farida is reluctant to be displaced further, while Fatima, wishes to stay where the memory of his son remains.
+Ahmad fails to convince his family to flee to Manila to escape the conflict in Mindanao.
+Farida is reluctant to be displaced further, while Fatima wishes to stay where the memory of his son remains.
 When fighting breaks out again, Ahmad and his family seek refuge in the house of a clan leader, Datu Ali.

-Musa, together with Rashid, bombs a police station near a public marketplace.
+Musa, together with Rashid, bombs a police station near a marketplace.
 Francis, a young Catholic boy, is separated from his parents during the confusion and follows Rashid.
 Rashid grudgingly takes Francis with him and introduces him to his co-villagers at Datu Ali's house.
 Francis goes wherever Ahmad and his people go.
 Francis and Rashid, at their very young age, find themselves prejudiced against each other.
 One day, a squad of government soldiers commanded by Lt.
 Ricarte, visit Datu Ali and offer to take the refugees to a safer place.
 Their convoy is subsequently ambushed by bandits, prompting Ahmad, Francis and other survivors to fall back to Datu Ali's place.
 Datu Ali realizes that his residence is no longer safe and instructs the refugees to flee.
 He is later slain in an attack by the same bandits.

 Ahmad becomes the leader of the refugee group, defending them from marauding bandits and treating sick companions.
 However, he is unable to save Farida, who dies of exhaustion, and Dolor, a Catholic who married a Muslim and dies due to childbirth complications.
 Her infant son, whom she names Ibrahim in honor of Ahmad's son, is taken in by Fatima.
 Francis and Rashid continue to bicker but are eventually pacified by Jason, a former sacristan who joined Ahmad's group as a peace worker after witnessing the murder of his uncle, a priest.

 Ahmad meets up in the jungle with Musa, but are caught up in a crossfire with Ricarte's forces.
 Ricarte is subsequently captured but is spared by Musa following an appeal by Ahmad, whom he had befriended prior to the ambush.
 As Ahmad treats Ricarte, the army attacks Musa's position.
 Ahmad is mortally wounded while shielding Francis from the crossfire, prompting Ricarte to order a ceasefire.
 The next morning, following Ahmad's funeral, Rashid reconciles with Francis before joining his father in the mountains.
 Fatima and Jason return Francis to his parents before going to a refugee camp to teach displaced children.